Patellar Tendon Tear

 This breaks the hinge mechanism between the patella and quadriceps and patellar tendons.
 You’re no longer able to straighten your leg, and your mobility will be affected.

-Partial Patellar Tendon Tear
+Partial Tendon Tear

 In a partial patellar tendon tear, the tendon still connects the kneecap to the tibia.
 However, fibers of the tendon cord have torn and become frayed.